dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 Safari's network view does not show the same waterfall graph as Chrome, but it does show timing columns such as `Latency`, `Start Time`, and `Duration`.

-> [!figure]
-> Figure 2.10 placeholder: Safari Network tab screenshot from the source PDF.
->
-> Safari's Network tab shows timing information in columns rather than Chrome's waterfall style.

 Safari's `Latency` value is not the same as `TTFB`. `TTFB` begins when the request is made and ends when the response starts arriving.
 Safari's latency includes earlier work such as DNS lookup and connection setup.

 ### Viewing HTTP Request And Response Headers

 Browser developer tools can inspect HTTP headers sent with requests and responses.
 Headers include response codes, content types, host information, cookies, cache directives, compression information, and more.

-> [!figure]
-> Figure 2.11 placeholder: HTTP request/response header diagram from the source PDF.
->
-> HTTP headers are sent by the browser in the request and by the server in the response.

 A simplified request and response might look like this: